Shorter University: Academics

+Shorter offers a liberal arts education in a Christ-centered environment.

-Shorter offers bachelor's degrees in 30 fields of study as well as some master's degrees.
+Shorter offers four associate degrees, bachelor's degrees in 46 fields of study, four master's degrees programs, and pre-professional programs.
+The university has four colleges, three schools, and other academic programs.

 The university was granted an exception to Title IX in 2016, allowing the school to legally discriminate against LGBT students for religious reasons.
 It is ranked among the "Absolute Worst Campuses for LGBTQ Youth" by Campus Pride.

 Athletics

 The Shorter athletic teams are called the Hawks.
-The university is a member of the NCAA Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the Gulf South Conference (GSC) for most of their sports since the 2012–13 academic year; with the exception of track & field, which they compete as an associate member of the Peach Belt Conference (PBC).
-The Hawks previously competed in the Southern States Athletic Conference (SSAC; formerly known as Georgia–Alabama–Carolina Conference (GACC) until after the 2003–04 school year) of the National Association of Intercollegiate Athletics (NAIA) from 1999–2000 to 2011–12.
+The university is a member of the NCAA Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in Conference Carolinas since the 2024–25 academic year. with the exception of track & field, which they compete as an associate member of the Peach Belt Conference (PBC).
+The Hawks previously competed in the Gulf South Conference (GSC) for most of their sports from 2012–13 to 2023–24, as well as the Southern States Athletic Conference (SSAC; formerly known as Georgia–Alabama–Carolina Conference (GACC) until after the 2003–04 school year) of the National Association of Intercollegiate Athletics (NAIA) from 1999–2000 to 2011–12.

 Shorter competes in 22 intercollegiate varsity sports: Men's sports include baseball, basketball, cheerleading, cross country, football, golf, lacrosse, soccer, tennis and track & field (indoor and outdoor); while women's sports include basketball, cheerleading, cross country, golf, lacrosse, soccer, softball, tennis, track & field (indoor and outdoor) and volleyball.